fruttasecca/hay_checker/README.md

 # create an empty Task
 task = Task()

-# metric returns a Task instance without running it untill dataframe is passed
+# the metric function returns a Task instance because it has not been called with a df
 task1 = completeness(["region", "reportsTo"])
 task2 = completeness(["city"])

 task.add(task1)
 task.add(task2)

-task1 = deduplication(["title", "city"])
-task2 = deduplication(["lastName"])

-task.add(task1)
-task.add(task2)
+# we can also add tasks is a more natural and concise way
+# the add operator also allows chaining
+task.add(deduplication(["title", "city"]))
+task.add(deduplication(["lastName"]))

-# run all tasks contained in the task
+# run all metrics contained in the task
-# in this way the optimizer does all checks to save running time
+# the method will return a list of dictionaries which are the metrics
+# contained in the Task instance, where each metric has also a "scores" field added, containing
+# related scores
 result = task.run(df)

-# read the results, a list of dictionaries is returned, a dictionary corresponds to a task,
-# each dictionary containing score or scores for each task
 r1, r2 = result[0]["scores"]
 r3 = result[1]["scores"][0]